DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [How to choose a reliable APM system in a production environment](https://mp.weixin.qq.com/s/3dD0hIuqpXdepLVC6V7aoA)

-    The article starts from the introduction of mainstream APM products (compared with Pinpoint, Jaeger, Skywalking, Tingyun, Tencent Cloud + Alibaba Cloud Arms and Datadog), and passes through several important dimensions in the production environment, such as product experience, Agent capability, alert + DB support, cloud-native support capabilities, large data screens, etc., and give suggestions for APM selection solutions.
+    The article starts from the introduction of mainstream APM products (compared with Pinpoint, Jaeger, Skywalking, Tingyun, Tencent Cloud + Alibaba Cloud Arms and Datadog), and passes through several important dimensions in the production environment, such as product experience, Agent capability, alert + DB support, cloud native support capabilities, large data screens, etc., and give suggestions for APM selection solutions.

 ### Frontier hotspot